hippietrail/RetroGhidra/README.md

 - Tandy TRS-80: /CMD command file loader

 # In progress
+- Apple II: Binary II archive loader for single-file archives - identifies but does not load yet
 - Atari ST: Executable format loader - identifies but does not load yet
 - Commodore 64: .CRT cartridge loader - identifies but does not load yet
 - Commodore VIC-20: .PRG cartridge loader - identifies but does not load yet